john-ng-hk/easy-crm/README.md

 ## 🔐 Security Notice

 This repository has been sanitized for public release.
 All sensitive information including API keys, production URLs, and AWS account details have been removed or replaced with placeholders.
-See [SECURITY_CHECKLIST.md](SECURITY_CHECKLIST.md) for details.

 ## 🚀 Quick Start